Installation Walkthrough

 GPT:

-A modern partitioning method which is well supported on modern AMD64 systems but in rare cases it can have issues with older BIOS implementations.
-This is the default choice as there are very few systems which do not support GPT.
+A modern partitioning method compatible with most modern AMD64 devices, but in rare cases it can have issues with older BIOS implementations.
+This is the default choice as there are very few incompatible modern devices.

 MBR: